emma-dunn/ed.lib/README.md

-# ed.lib
+# emmadunnlib.com

-This is the source code for [ed.lib](https://ed.lib), my personal blog and portfolio website.
+This is the source code for [emmadunnlib.com](https://emmadunnlib.com), my personal blog and portfolio website.
 It showcases my work, photography, and professional interests.

 ## 🛠 Built With